zotonic/zotonic/doc/ref/actions/action_dialog.rst

                     dialog at the top
 keyboard  optional  boolean (true, false) default: true; if true,
-                    closes when escape keys is pressed
+                    closes when escape keys is pressed level     optional  Nesting of the dialog.
+Non negative integer, higher numbered levels are displayed above lower levels.
+                    Special level ``"top"`` to force display on top.
 ========  ========  ==================================================